 Kwame B. Antwi-Boasiako

-The Department of Government offers courses that develop the theoretical knowledge and the practical essential skills to succeed in such fields as law, practical politics, criminal justice administration, corrections, nonprofit organization management, public administration, law enforcement, court administration, public opinion research, legal assistantship and juvenile justice.
+The Department of Government offers courses that develop the theoretical knowledge and the practical essential skills to succeed in such fields as pre-law, practical politics, criminal justice administration, corrections, nonprofit organization management, public administration, law enforcement, court administration, public opinion research, legal assistantship and juvenile justice.

 Each curricular pattern or sequence within the department has one or more professional organizations in which students in that area of study are eligible for membership and participation.

 Students who are academically qualified may join Alpha Phi Sigma, the national criminal justice honor society.
 Undergraduate students must maintain a minimum 3.2 overall GPA on a 4.0 scale and a 3.2 GPA in criminal justice courses.
-Students also must rank in the top 35 percent of their class and have completed a minimum of four courses within the criminal justice curriculum.
+Students also must rank in the top 35% of their class and have completed a minimum of four courses within the criminal justice curriculum.
 The honor society is open to criminal justice majors and minors.

 Junior, senior and graduate political science students who have completed at least 12 semester hours in political science with at least six of those hours at SFA, and who have a minimum 3.2 GPA, both overall and in political science, may apply for membership in Pi Sigma Alpha, the national political science honor society.

-Master of Public Administration “Overlap” Graduate Study
+Master of Public Administration and Master’s Degree in National Security “Overlap” Graduate Study

 The overlap graduate degree program permits qualified undergraduates to pursue a limited amount of graduate study (usually 12 credit hours or less) concurrently with undergraduate study.
-The Department of Government offers a capstone-based master’s degree in public administration that can be completed on a five-year track, while the student is earning a B.A./B.S. in criminal justice, political science or public administration.
+The Department of Government offers a capstone-based master’s degree in public administration that can be completed on a five-year track while the student is earning a B.A./B.S. in criminal justice, political science or public administration.

 For more information and eligibility requirements, consult the Graduate Bulletin or the overlap program in the Academic Programs and Policies section of this bulletin.
 You also may contact the Department of Government for additional information.